vestrel00/contacts-android/howto/howto-learn-more-about-api-entities.md

 - `Photo`
 - `SipAddress`

-A RawContact may have 0, 1, or more of each these data kinds;
+A RawContact may have 0, 1, or more of each of these data kinds;

 - `Address`
 - `Email`